cozyDoomer/deep-learning-webapp/README.md

 ## Docker

-The Dockerfile builds some layers on top of the pytorch-cpu docker from [Deepo](https://github.com/ufoym/deepo)
+The Dockerfile builds some layers on top of the python:3.6.8-slim docker from [Python](https://hub.docker.com/_/python)

-The specific docker is: ufoym/deepo:pytorch-py36-cpu